When is circumcision done?

 Circumcision is a minor procedure, and is usually done as a day surgery procedure under general anaesthesia.
 The foreskin is removed, and the wound will be stitched with dissolvable sutures.
 You will be given painkillers to manage the pain after the anaesthesia wears off.
 After the circumcision, the tip of the penis will be exposed permanently.

-To promote healing of your wound, you would need to:
+To allow your circumcised penis to heal, you would need to:

 - Wear loose underwear